jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 There are a few exception classes to be aware of when using the `ExpressionEvaluator`.
 These are `InvalidPropertyException`, when you refer to a property that doesn't exist, `NullValueInNestedPathException`, when a null value is encountered when traversing through the nested property list, and `ArgumentException` and `NotSupportedException` when you pass in values that are in error in some other manner.

 The expression language is based on a grammar and uses [ANTLR](http://www.antlr.org/) to construct the lexer and parser.
 Errors relating to bad syntax of the language will be caught at this level of the language implementation.
 For those interested in the digging deeper into the implementation, the grammar file is named Expression.g and is located in the source directory.
-As a side note, the ANTLR runtime has been included in to the Solenoid source tree, removing the dependency on the antlr.runtime.dll.
+As a side note, the ANTLR runtime has been included in to the Solenoid source tree, removing the dependency on antlr.runtime.dll.

 Language Reference
 ==================